Foot Care Nurse Certificate Program Advanced

 - Debridement of Thicken Nails Using a Rotary tool with Disposable Abrasive Emery Band

-- CNO Infection Control Standards, Nursing Foot Care Standards, Health Canada Infection Prevention and Control standards in Providing Nursing Foot Care
+- IPAC Infection Prevention and Control standards in Providing Foot Care and Cleaning foot care tools and devices

 - ABI Using Doppler to Check Peripheral Arterial Pulses will be Discussed

 Upon completion of the course, you will be able to identify and understand causes, prevention, and treatment of common foot and nail disorders.
-You will be able to assess high-risk clients utilizing tools use in high-risk clients, understand factors affecting foot health, understand the importance of safety using N95 mask, disposable mono filament, autoclave, understand the role of Doppler in checking for peripheral arterial disease, implementation of sterilization of equipment and tools using Autoclave, single-use disposable foot care tools and be aware of foot care practice standards and scope of nursing practice.
+You will be able to assess high-risk clients utilizing tools use in high-risk clients, understand factors affecting foot health, understand the importance of safety using N95 mask, disposable monofilament, autoclave/steam sterilization, understand the role of Doppler in checking for peripheral arterial disease, implementation of sterilization of equipment, single-use disposable foot care tools and be aware of foot care practice standards and scope of nursing practice.

 Practical advice and information on establishing a private foot care business will be provided.